Ball State vs. Akron NCAA Football Odds, Plays and Insights | November 2, 2021

 Ball State Stats and Trends

-- Ball State has three wins against the spread in eight games this year.
+- In Ball State's eight games this season, it has three wins against the spread.

-- Ball State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Ball State's games this year have gone over the total in three out of seven opportunities (42.9%).

 - This year, the Cardinals have nine turnovers, one fewer than the Zips have takeaways (10).